so far....

 Bluefunk was born in the town of Macclesfield.
-Almost devoid of any venues dedicated to musical/arts performance it had been dubbed a "cultural cul-de-sac" in a UK wide survey of arts infrastructure available to local populations.
+Apart from a few pubs Macc was almost devoid of any venues dedicated to musical/arts performance.
+It had been dubbed a "cultural cul-de-sac" in a UK wide survey of arts infrastructure available to local populations.
 The epithet was accurate based on buildings alone, but in spite of this there was, and still is, a bedrock of excellent musicians who had struggled gamely along for years with greater and lesser successes

 In 2005, Garry the founder of the Bluefunk concept was getting fed up with having to travel miles out of town to see a quality of live performance that he thought should be available in the area that he lived.
 He therefore started to dabble in live events in the Macclesfield area.
 This included greenfield festivals, local park events and shows at Macc Town Football club.
 After a few early successful promotions were in the bag he decided in 2006 to set up the Bluefunk Rhythm and Blues Club, something he had always wanted to do since a teenager.
 The search for a spiritual home for Bluefunk began.

 The first venue tried was Cuban Knights Music Bar, at the time the only commercial operation in Macclesfield, that promoted the next level of musicians which included international touring acts, housed in a town centre weaving mill.
-It was the only place at that time which took it seriously.
+It was the only place at that time with the infrastructure to take it seriously.

 The inaugural Bluefunk gig featured a very young Trombone Shorty and Orleans Avenue from New Orleans.
 A band whose oldest member was 21 years old, they set the bar for the future of Bluefunk very high indeed with a staggeringly fine performance, from which Macclesfield never quite recovered.
 Shorty (Troy Andrews) was virtually unknown outside New Orleans at this early stage of his career and this was in fact his first time outside the USA.
 He is now of course internationally celebrated for his incredible mastery of the trombone and trumpet, and his incredible band Orleans Avenue.

-Bluefunk’s stay at Cuban Knights was spectacular but brief, as the owners were planning to sell it, so when an invitation was received from Poynton British Legion to take Bluefunk there, it was accepted and the move took place.
+Bluefunk’s stay at Cuban Knights was spectacular but brief, as the owners were planning to sell the building, so when an invitation was received from Poynton British Legion to take Bluefunk there, it was accepted and the move took place.

 Over the following couple of years Bluefunk was established as a serious player on the UK live blues scene with performances from Wilko Johnson, Catfish Keith (USA), Bernie Marsden (ex Whitesnake), Chris Cook (USA) and many others, many of whom now visit us regularly.